jcurtis4207/Juce-Plugins/README.md

 #

-Since I'm using Reaper on Windows for debugging, the plugin format is VST3.
+Since I'm using Reaper on Windows for testing, the plugin format is VST3.

 The completed plugin builds are in the VST3_Plugins folder.

+Since I'm primarily a Pro Tools user, I will hopefully build them as AAX at some point.

 #